inkle/ink/Documentation/WritingWithInk.md

 We call this 'threading', though it's not really threading in the sense that computer scientists mean it: it's more like stitching in new content from various places.

-Note that this is definitely an advanced feature: the engineering stories becomes somewhat more complex once threads are involved!
+Note that this is definitely an advanced feature: engineering stories becomes somewhat more complex once threads are involved!

 ### Threads join multiple sections together